Bayesian distances for quantifying tensions in cosmological inference and the surprise statistic: Application to the cosmological tension between supernova and CMB data

-where $\mu^i$ and $\Sigma_{ij}$ are the measurements and covariance matrix for the distance modulus and $z$ is the redshift of the respective measurement.
+where $m^i = \mu^i+M$ and $\Sigma_{ij}$ are the measurements and inverse covariance matrix for the apparent magnitude and $z$ is the redshift of the respective measurement.
+The parameter set is $\theta=\{\Omega_\text{m},h,M\}$, where we marginalise over $M$ to obtain the same parameter set as in the CMB analysis.
 The likelihood has the same general form as is required in Eq.~(\ref{eq:likelihood_form}).